LabKey/server/server/embedded/README.md

 #### Troubleshooting
-+ If use classpath module of LabKeyEmbbedded_Dev configuration has no selected value and/or main class appears to be unresolved, try Invalidating Caches and Restart of IntelliJ
++ If use classpath module of LabKeyEmbedded_Dev configuration has no selected value and/or main class appears to be unresolved, try Invalidating Caches and Restart of IntelliJ